Valentine Pontifex

 Valentine Pontifex is a novel by Robert Silverberg published in 1983.
+It is part of the Majipoor series.

 Plot summary

-Valentine Pontifex is a novel in which the Metamorphs try to drive people from their native world Majipoor by spreading ecological problems.
+Valentine Pontifex is a novel in which the Metamorphs try to drive people from their native world of Majipoor by spreading ecological hazards.

 Reception

 Dave Langford reviewed Valentine Pontifex for White Dwarf #56, and stated that "Readers will remain in any agony of suspense unless they've cheated by reading the book's title.
 Not many surprises, then; but if you liked the previous two you probably won't be disappointed."